spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/4-monitoring.md

 This section describes how to monitor the applications that were deployed as part of a Task definition in Data Flow.
 The setup for each platform is different, but the general architecture is the same across the platforms.

 The Data Flow metrics architecture is designed around the [Micrometer](https://micrometer.io/) library, which is a vendor-neutral application metrics facade.
 It provides a simple facade over the instrumentation clients for the most popular monitoring systems.
 See the [Micrometer documentation](https://micrometer.io/docs) for the list of supported monitoring systems.
-The micrometer is the instrumentation library that powers the delivery of application metrics from Spring Boot.
-Spring Batch provides [additional integration](https://docs.spring.io/spring-batch/4.2.x/reference/html/monitoring-and-metrics.html) to expose metrics around task durations, rates, and errors, which is critical to the monitoring of deployed batch-jobs.
+Micrometer is the instrumentation library that powers the delivery of application metrics from Spring Boot.
+Spring Batch provides [additional integration](https://docs.spring.io/spring-batch/4.2.x/reference/html/monitoring-and-metrics.html) to expose metrics around task durations, rates, and errors, which are critical to the monitoring of deployed batch-jobs.

-We will focus on using three Time Series Databases, Wavefront, Prometheus and InfluxDB.
+We focus on using three time series databases: Wavefront, Prometheus, and InfluxDB.

-[Wavefront](https://docs.wavefront.com/wavefront_introduction.html) is a high-performance streaming analytics platform that supports 3D observability (metrics, histograms, traces/spans).
-It scales to very high data ingestion rates and query loads while also collecting data many services and sources across your entire application stack.
+[Wavefront](https://docs.wavefront.com/wavefront_introduction.html) is a high-performance streaming analytics platform that supports 3D observability (metrics, histograms, and traces and spans).
+It scales to very high data ingestion rates and query loads while also collecting data from many services and sources across your entire application stack.

-[Prometheus](https://prometheus.io/) is a popular pull-based Time Series Database that pulls the metrics from the target applications with pre-configured endpoints and provides a query language to select and aggregate time series data in real time.
+[Prometheus](https://prometheus.io/) is a popular pull-based time series database that pulls the metrics from the target applications with pre-configured endpoints and provides a query language to select and aggregate time series data in real time.

-[InfluxDB](https://www.influxdata.com/) is a popular open-source push-based Time Series Database.
+[InfluxDB](https://www.influxdata.com/) is a popular open-source push-based time series database.
 It supports downsampling, automatically expiring and deleting unwanted data, and backup and restore.
 Analysis of data is done through an SQL-like query language.

 <!--NOTE-->

-The core of the Micrometer task integration is part of the Spring Cloud Task’s 2.2.0 release-line, which is a prerequisite for the Task-metrics and the Data Flow integration.
+The core of the Micrometer task integration is part of the Spring Cloud Task’s 2.2.0 release line, which is a prerequisite for the Task metrics and the Data Flow integration.
-Task applications built on the Spring Cloud Task 2.2+ version can be configured to emit Task and Batch metrics to the pre-configured monitoring systems supported by Micrometer.
+You can configure task applications built on the Spring Cloud Task 2.2+ version to emit Task and Batch metrics to the pre-configured monitoring systems supported by Micrometer.

 <!--END_NOTE-->

 ##### Enable Task Metrics

-To enable Task metrics integration with Data Flow you must add the `spring-boot-starter-actuator` to your task application and import the `spring-cloud-dependencies` BOM.
+To enable Task metrics integration with Data Flow, you must add the `spring-boot-starter-actuator` to your task application and import the `spring-cloud-dependencies` BOM, as follows:

 ```xml
 <dependencies>